Private Equity Deal Origination

 Off-market owner meetings for private equity acquirers.

-Coseek calls lower middle market business owners using the mandate and positioning your deal team approves.
-The call qualifies thesis fit and owner timing on the phone, then routes qualified meetings before a banker process starts.
+We call lower middle market business owners using the mandate and positioning your deal team approves.
+The call qualifies thesis fit and owner timing, then routes qualified meetings before a banker process starts.

 $750 per qualified meeting.
 1% success fee on closed deals. $35,000 minimum.
 No retainer.